centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

  a metric called "cpu_average" defined in percentages, and another CPU-type service can collect a metric by CPU core configured in the hardware.
-Therefore, when generating a report, it is essential to select the metrics used in the statistic calculation.
+Therefore, when generating a report, it is essential to select the metrics used in calculating the statistics.

 ### Host groups and categories